sofmeright/PVE_Ceph-Disaster_Recovery/README.md

 ## If your disk is REALLY 100% FULL:

 ### Temporarily relocate the BlueStore Database to a disk with sufficient free space
+> Be aware there is a bug with restoring a DB to the block device, you might ensure your ceph version has the patch https://tracker.ceph.com/issues/40434
 ```bash
 # Prepare a file to be used as the temp db:
 sudo mkdir -p /var/lib/ceph/bluestore-rescue